jhimberg/paavodata/README.md

     - Column `pono.level` (2,3, or 5) indicates the aggreation level
     -  `vuosi` (year) the year of Paavo data.
 Note that the actual statistics is older - the year (statistics is from the end of year) is found in Statistics Finland documentation (and also in paavo.vars)

-Aggredation is weighted.
+Aggregation is weighted.
 The weighting attribute (usually total number of people) is found in `.$paavo.vars`.

+Note: *Paavo data 2015-2016 have some variables like "average age" or "average income" =zero on zip code areas with no people.* Averaging (should) go right because of the weighting, but the value itself on 5 digit areas is of course, wrong, should be NA.

 ### Result Data frame fields